sneeves1/sneeves1.github.io/index.md

 ## Featured Research Project:
 ### [River's Edge Trails](/rivers_edge/)
 [<img src="rivers_edge/riversedge1.png?raw=true"/>](/rivers_edge/)
+Volunteer project I completed for the River's Edge Trails in Brunswick, MD.
 Click map for more details

 ### [Fruit and the City: Measuring the Accuracy and Bias of Public Science](/483trees/)